uviclibraries/rstudio-intermediate/act-3.md

   t-test (the t-value and the p-value associated with it) testing whether these values are significantly different from 0.

 - The small p-values for the coefficients (\<0.001) indicate that the estimates for the intercept and slope are statistically significant.
   The specific values mean that we can write the model mathematically
   as: **Life expectancy = 42.9016 + 2.2287 \* Schooling**.

 - The **bottom part** of the results gives you a summary of the overall fit of the model (i.e., how well the model explains your data).
-The most important are the R-squared, which tells you how much variance the model explains (in this case, the R-squared value of 0.6694 indicates that 66.94% of the variance in Life Expectancy is explained by Schooling), and the results associated with the F-statistic, which tells you the significance of your entire model (and not just each individual coefficients, as the t-tests above show).
+The most important are the R-squared, which tells you how much variance the model explains, and the results associated with the F-statistic, which tells you the significance of your entire model (and not just each individual coefficients, as the t-tests above show).

-  - The high R-square and the small p-value here (\<0.001) tell you that this model is a good fit that explain a lot of variance in your data.
+- In this case, the R-squared value of 0.6694 indicates that 66.94% of the variance in Life Expectancy is explained by Schooling.
+The high R-square and the small p-value here (\<0.001) tell you that this model is a good fit that explains a lot of variance in your data.

-You might also want to get the 95% confidence interval for the coefficient estimates:
+You might also want to get the 95% confidence interval for the coefficient estimates.
+Type this in a chunk of code and send it to the command line:

 ``` r
 # Get confidence intervals of model estimates